ConstantRobotics-Ltd/VStreamer/README.md

 ## setParam method

 The **setParam(...)** method sets new value of video stream parameter.
-The particular implementation of the video streamer must provide thread-safe **setParam(...)** method call.
+Each implementation of the video streamer must provide thread-safe **setParam(...)** method call.
 This means that the **setParam(...)** method can be safely called from any thread.
 Also, method has two overloaded version that depends on type of value.
 Method declaration:

 ```cpp
 virtual bool setParam(VStreamerParam id, float value) = 0;